History of Manhattan: 20th century

-The construction of the New York City Subway, which opened in 1904, helped bind the new city together, as did additional bridges to Brooklyn.
+The construction of the New York City Subway, which opened in 1904, helped bind the consolidated city together, as did additional bridges to Brooklyn snd Queens.
 In the 1920s Manhattan experienced large arrivals of African-Americans as part of the Great Migration from the southern United States, and the Harlem Renaissance, part of a larger boom time in the Prohibition era that included new skyscrapers competing for the skyline.
 New York City became the most populous city in the world in 1925, overtaking London, which had reigned for a century.
 Manhattan's majority white ethnic group declined from 98.7% in 1900 to 58.3% by 1990.

 On March 25, 1911, the Triangle Shirtwaist Factory fire in Greenwich Village killed 146 garment workers.
 The disaster eventually led to overhauls of the city's fire department, building codes, and workplace regulations.

 The period between the World War I and World War II saw the election of reformist mayor Fiorello La Guardia and the fall of Tammany Hall after 80 years of political dominance.
 As the city's demographics stabilized, labor unionization brought new protections and affluence to the working class, the city's government and infrastructure underwent a dramatic overhaul under La Guardia.